 Enrich your best care practices with specific, hands-on, “what to do?” skills enabling you to better support bereaved families in the aftermath of pregnancy and/or infant loss.

-Over 400 birth and mental health professionals, from all across the world, have taken Amy Wright Glenn’s original Holding Space for Pregnancy Loss training which is offered online twice a year.
+Over 700 birth and mental health professionals, from all across the world, have taken Amy Wright Glenn’s original Holding Space for Pregnancy Loss training either in-person or online.
 In her basic level training, Amy focuses on companioning, strengthening the support network through best care practices, and the healing power of ritual.
-Amy presents on this topic in-person as well.
-She travels about once a month to various birth and yoga centers across the US.
-Read testimonials of her work.
+Read testimonials.
+Now you can join Amy for an in-depth, 5-hour exploration of best care practices in her advanced level Holding Space for Pregnancy Loss offering.

 A few things to note:

 - The advanced training consists of 3-hours of recording module time with Amy and 2-hours devoted to the reading.